 - Please print your translations.
-If a word is illegible it will be marked incorrect.
-The exam will not be rated if it is too difficult to read. - Do not give more than one translation for any word.
-If more than one option is given and one is incorrect, the item will be marked incorrect. - Do not write in all upper case letters.
+If a word is illegible it will be marked incorrect. - Do not give more than one translation for any word. - Do not write in all upper case letters.

 What areas are considered when the exam is rated?